NEOAdvancedTechnology/MinimalDPDKExamples/minimal_tx/README.md

 # Minimal Packet Sender

-Sends a single UDP packet on DPDK port 0.
+Sends a single UDP packet from DPDK port 0 to designated destination.

 Usage:
 ```